Randolph Turpin: Amateur career

-He started boxing during the interval at local boxing shows and then the boxing booths at local fairs with his brother Jackie.
+He started boxing exhibition bouts during the interval, at local boxing shows when his brother Dick was fighting.
+Then at the boxing booth when the fair was in town, with his brother Jackie.
 In a double act called 'Alexander and Moses', where they fought for nobbins (money thrown into the ring by the spectators).

 His amateur boxing career commenced at the Leamington Boys Club and continued when he joined the Royal Navy.
-He actually lost his first contest by decision but then went on to only lose another two contests in a total of 100 fights.
+He actually lost his first amateur contest by decision but then went on to only lose another two contests in a total of 100 fights.

 He won three national junior titles and won the senior ABA championship in 1945 at welterweight and in 1946 at middleweight.
-In 1945 he won both the junior and senior ABA titles in the same season, the only person to have completed such a feat and the first black boxer to win a senior ABA championship.
-The rules have been changed over the years meaning that junior boxers can no longer enter the senior championships.
-He also fought for Great Britain in the annual televised match against the USA in 1946 and scored a first round knockout in his contest.
+In 1945 he won both the junior and senior ABA titles in the same season.
+The only person to have completed such a feat and the second black boxer to win a senior ABA championship, following Cuthbert Taylor, who won at flyweight in 1928.
+The rules have been changed over the years and junior boxers can no longer enter the senior championships; meaning that no one will be able to match his feat.
+He also fought for Great Britain in the annual televised match against the US in 1946, scoring a first-round knockout in his contest.